For campus IT, instructional technology, and platform teams

 Small reviewable app packages

-Every app is a static package with a manifest, content, and preview fixtures.
-You can read the whole thing before it runs.
+Every app is a static package with a manifest, content, preview fixtures, and optional reviewed grader specs.